Wondering whether to use R or Excel in Linear Programming?

 R is both a programming language and a statistical environment.
 The environment comes fully packed with features and tools for calculating, manipulating, and displaying data.
 Among these is IpSolve, one of the most commonly used tools for linear programming.
 The IpSolve is called in R using a module or extension.
 As such, it looks like the tool is completely integrated with R.

 With IpSolve, you can transfer matrices between the R environment to IpSolve and vice versa.
 The IpSolve interface is written in C to ensure ease of navigation and maximum performance.
 The tool itself offers high-level functions for solving both basic and complex integer (linear) programming problems.
 It also comes with an R API mirroring feature that increases the performance of these functions.
 However, this feature has a steeper learning curve.
-To find out more about the tools that make it possible for data analysts to perform linear programming in R, connect with our R programming assignment helpers.
+To find out more about the tools that make it possible for data analysts to perform linear programming in R, connect with our R programming homework helpers.

 Using Excel for linear programming